 - Sam Tarly is threatened with one of these by his father if he doesn't leave to join the Night's Watch.
-Specifically, that he would be hunted down like a pig.
-So, not a particularly convincing "accident".
+Specifically, that he would be deliberately ridden down and hunted like a pig.
+So, um, not a particularly convincing "accident", then.
 House Tarly's sigil is, appropriately enough, a "striding huntsman".

 - Cersei also asks Ser Balman to arrange a hunting "accident" for Bronn.
-The honorable Ser Balman instead tries fighting Bronn openly in a knightly, tournament-like duel.
+The honorable (and "cunning") Ser Balman instead tries fighting Bronn openly in a knightly, tournament-like duel.
 Which goes poorly.
 Dude really should have attempted the stealthy option: less embarrassing for all concerned.

 - The Clegane brothers' father is strongly rumored to have been killed in one such hunting "accident" arranged by Gregor.